maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 <figure>
   <img src="/_figures/Corrected_eastNorth_timeseries.png" alt="Description of image">
-  <figcaption class="fig-caption">Figure 6.
+  <figcaption class="fig-caption">Figure 14.
 Corrrected east/west and north/south velocity profiles for the major flood tide. </figcaption>
 </figure>
 <br><br>

-There is not a hugh difference here, but the main thing I see is that the north/south velocity magnitudes are dimished which makes sense given that we think the tidal excursion is primarily east/west.
+There is not a huge difference here, but the main thing I see is that the north/south velocity magnitudes are dimished which makes sense given that we think the tidal excursion is primarily east/west.

 ## Comparing to a pcolor plot of velocity from the LoveJoy SWIFTs during the major ebb and flood tide to check the patterns in the corrected data are correct